mohan8900/Interfacing-Seven-segment-display-with-lpc2148/README.md

 # Interfacing-Seven-segment-display-with-lpc2148

-Name:
+Name: Evangelin
-Roll no
+Roll no :212221230025
-Date of experiment:
+Date of experiment: 12-11-22

-Ex.
-No. :
+### Aim:
-Date:
+To configure and display 4 character LED seven segment display and write a c code for displaying number 1 to 9 and A to F

-### Aim: To configure and display 4 character LED seven segment display and write a c code for displaying number 1 to 9 and A to F
+### Components required:
-### Components required: Proteus ISIS professional suite, Kiel μ vision 5 Development environment
+Proteus ISIS professional suite, Kiel μ vision 5 Development environment
  ![image](https://user-images.githubusercontent.com/36288975/201021692-efa39349-1a3c-4737-aadc-1843b954c78d.png)
 Figure-01 Internal circuit for seven segment MPX4 display